AdrianAntico/Quantico/README.md

 |                  |                 |                  |              | Gains                      |
 |                  |                 |                  |              | Lift                       |

+#### Build and display a plot:
+In the plotting panel you simply click on the top buttons (e.g. Plot 1, Plot 2, ...) and select a plot type from the dropdown menu.
+Then you click the button below to fill out the necessary parameters for your plot.
+Lastly, drop the newly created box in the dragula pane and move it to the bottom row in order for it to display.

+When you click the button below the plot type dropdown, a modal will appear with up to five tabs for inputs and selections:
+1 Data Selection Tab
+2 Axis Variables Tab
+3 Grouping Variables Tab (in most cases but not all)
+4 Filter Variables Tab
+5 Formatting Tab

+##### Data Selection
+The Data Selection tab is where you'll choose your dataset and number of records to display.
+The display record count is the number of records used for display purposes.
+For plots that require data aggregation display records won't typically matter but for non-aggregated data plots the records displayed are randomly sampled from your data right before the plot build occurs; not before any data preparation steps.

+##### Axis Variables

+Axis variables:
+The Axis Variables tab is where you'll define your axis variables and any transformations you'd like applied.
+The modals are designed to only supply inputs that are actually used for the given plot type.
+For example, histogram plots only required variables to be defined across a single dimension (you can select more than one variable however), whereas with line plots, you'll need to defined an X-Axis variable (a date variable) and Y-Axis variables.

+Transformations:
+Automatic transformations can be selected and generated for numeric variables during the data preparation process while the software builds the plots.

+##### Group Variables
+The Group Variables tab is where you'll <i>optionally</i> define up to 3 group variables and faceting selection (if applicable).
+Since multiple group variables are allowed for the plotting engine the group variables will be concatenated and the combined levels will be displayed.
+For each group variable you can select the levels you wish to have displayed.
+For faceting, you simply select the number of rows and columns desired to form the grid of your choice.

+##### Filter Variables
+The Filter Variables tab is where you can optionally define filters for your data before having the plot displayed.
+You can select up to 4 filter variables, you'll define the logical operation you want conducted, and associated values based on the logical operation you selected.

+##### Formatting
+The Formatting tab is where you can rename the plot title and axis titles.
+You can also select to have data values shown on the plots.

 <img src="https://github.com/AdrianAntico/Quantico/blob/main/inst/Plotting1.PNG" align="center" width="400" /> <img src="https://github.com/AdrianAntico/Quantico/blob/main/inst/Plotting2.PNG" align="center" width="400" />